enotspe/fortinet-2-elasticsearch/docs/roadmap.md

 The problem isn't that we lack detections — we're drowning in it.

-The problem is that **traditional rule-based detection doesn't apply** to the complexity and volume of modern network traffic.
-A rule like "if X happens, then alert" really does not make any sense for network logs because **each individual log is almost worthless**.
+The problem is that **traditional rule-based detection doesn't apply** to the information and volume of network traffic.

+A rule like

+*"if X happens, then alert"*

+really does not make any sense for network logs because **each individual log is almost worthless**.

 As we discussed previously on [The Challenge](index.md#the-challenge), we need to see the whole forest, not an specific tree.
 We need systems that understand context, learn baselines, and surface truly anomalous behavior.